Grand Prix Legends: Critical reception

 The game received "favorable" reviews according to the review aggregation website GameRankings.
-GameSpot said, "Grand Prix Legends will reward you with arguably the most intense racing experience ever seen on a personal computer."
-Next Generation said of the game in its January 1999 issue, "Overall, there aren't enough adjectives to describe how excellent this is.
-If you're willing to make the investment it takes to become good, you'll be rewarded with what is perhaps the most exciting and engaging racing game we've ever had the privilege to play."
-An issue later, the magazine ranked it at #47 in its list of the Fifty Best Games of All Time, saying, "Not only does it have the most realistic physics model yet in a racing game [...] a brilliant premise, and the best drive AI we've seen, but GPL enables players to do something they simply never could in the real world.
-Many, if not most[,] games do that, but few do it as convincingly or compellingly."
+GameSpot said that Grand Prix Legends has the most intense racing experience ever seen on a personal computer.
+Next Generation highly praised the graphics, gameplay, the recreation of 1967 Grand Prix season (in addition to its cars and tracks of its era), artificial intelligence and realistic driving model physics.
+The magazine ranked it at #47 in its list of the Fifty Best Games of All Time.

 Sales

 The game was a commercial failure; Andy Mahood of PC Gamer US described its sales as "abysmally poor".
 In 2003, writer Mark H. Walker reported that "the game sold only a few thousand copies" in the United States, which he attributed to the general unpopularity of Formula One racing in the country.
 He noted that its "steep learning curve kept many fans away" in European markets.
 GameSpot's Gord Goble attributed its performance to the "combination of treacherous gameplay, sometimes glacial frame rates, and esoteric subject matter".
-It ultimately totaled 200,000 sales by 2004.
+It ultimately totalled 200,000 sales by 2004.

 Awards

 The game was the runner-up for Computer Gaming World's 1998 "Best Driving" award, and for GameSpot's 1998 "Driving Game of the Year" award, both of which ultimately went to Need for Speed III: Hot Pursuit.
-The staff of the former said of the game, "Arguably the most ambitious and realistic driving simulation to date—modeling the thrills and difficulties of Grand Prix racing circa 1967—it is also perhaps the toughest to play.
-It's an awesome game for those who can handle it."
+The staff of the former commented that Grand Prix Legends was the most ambitious and realistic driving simulation game of 1998, and the toughest to play.

 The game won Computer Games Strategy Plus' 1998 "Sports Game of the Year" award.
-The staff wrote, "Racing games are always popular, and there are a lot of them, but few if any approach Grand Prix Racing's level of sophistication and uncompromising detail."
+The staff wrote that a few racing games could come close to Grand Prix Racing's level of sophistication and uncompromising detail.
 It also won the Best Racing Game award at the 1998 CNET Gamecenter Awards.